ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 ### Conversions with Addresses

-A Leo address is a sequence of 63 lowecase letters and decimal digits that starts with `aleo1`.
+A Leo address is a sequence of 63 lowercase letters and decimal digits that starts with `aleo1`.
 In this form, it is not a number or combination of numbers of any sort.

 However, as documented elsewhere,